dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 Therefore, as long as you eventually win one round, the Martingale guarantees that you'll recover all previous losses and leave the table with at least a tiny profit.
 This sounds unbeatable, **and it would be if you had an infinite bankroll**.
 In reality, the exponential growth of the bets guarantees that you'll eventually hit a string of losses that will bankrupt you.

 Suppose that a gambler is playing roulette, always betting on black and using the Martingale system.
-She begins with $255, enough to cover seven losses.
+She begins with $255, enough to cover eight losses.
 She ends her gambling session when either:

 - She's played 100 spins.